 What are the symptoms of glaucoma?

-Glaucoma is a painful condition, however, your cat may only display subtle signs initially.
+Glaucoma is a painful condition, however, your cat may only display subtle signs initially and it can be difficult to detect.
 Common symptoms can include:

 How is glaucoma diagnosed?

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
 He will need to perform some diagnostic tests firstly to determine if the cause is primary or secondary and if secondary (as it almost always is), to look for an underlying cause.
 Unfortunately, a large number of cats are already blind in the eye at the time of diagnosis.

 Tonometry – Measuring the pressure within the eye (which is usually between 10-20 mm/Hg).
 Eye drops are applied to the eye(s) to numb them, then a tonometer is used to gently press the cat’s eye to determine how much force is required to flatten the cornea.
 In cats with glaucoma, the eye is harder, requiring more force.

 Gonioscopy – An optical instrument known as a ‘gonioscope’ is used to examine the angle of the anterior chamber of the eye.

 Ophthalmoscopy – An ophthalmoscope is used to look at the back of the eye, where the optic nerve is located.